 KidsAbility Board of Directors

-Tim is a Chartered Accountant and a Partner at the Waterloo office of McClurkin Ahier & Company LLP.
+Tim is a Chartered Professional Accountant and a Partner at the Waterloo office of MAC LLP.
 In this capacity, he provides accounting, assurance, tax, internal control and governance advice to corporate and non-for-profit organizations alike, and is also an advisor to not-for-profit Boards on financial, human resource and strategic considerations.
 In addition, Tim is active in the community by volunteering with a number of charities.

 As a Chartered Professional Accountant and Senior Manager in Ernst & Young’s (EY’s) accounting and assurance practice, Theresa’s focus is on the private and mid-market companies in Southwestern Ontario.
 Theresa has over 20 years of public accounting experience—providing accounting, business advisory and auditing services to growing organizations, including early stage technology companies, manufacturing companies, service-based entities and not-for-profit organizations.
 Theresa is Past Chair of the Board of Governors of the Grand River Hospital Foundation and is currently a member of its Finance Committee.
 She holds a Bachelor of Economics degree from the University of Waterloo and currently lives in Waterloo with her family.

 Sean is a partner practicing business and technology law in Gowlings' Waterloo Region office.
-His practice involves assisting clients in a wide variety of business and technology matters with a particular focus on early stage technology companies.
+His practice involves assisting clients in a wide variety of business and technology matters with a particular focus on early-stage technology companies.
 He is an active member of a number of community organizations in KW and Guelph.
-Sean resides in Guelph with his wife and 3 young children.
+Sean resides in Guelph with his wife and three young children.

 Ann graduated from the University of Waterloo with a Bachelor’s degree in Systems Design Engineering and a Master’s degree in Statistics.
 Ann’s professional experiences include the responsibility and leadership for process improvement, team facilitation and organizational coaching initiatives.
 She believes in the power of teams to accomplish exceptional results.
 Ann joined the Family Advisory Council at London Children’s Hospital in 2007 to support the Hospital in its efforts to improve patient and family-centred care.
 As a council member, Ann presents to hospital staff and administration on the criticality of health-care providers partnering successfully with parents, to achieve optimal results.
 She lives in Waterloo with her two beautiful girls and is thankful for KidsAbility’s role in her older daughter’s recovery!